Logarithmic Prismatic Cohomology I: Introduction

 A very short summary of the proof of the crystalline comparison is that it is done by comparing the \emph{log PD envelopes} and \emph{log prismatic envelopes}, which are tools to compute the corresponding cohomology.
 For those familiar with log crystalline theory, let us point out that a key technical point in this paper is to show that $\delta_{\log}$-structures extend through the exactification (Proposition \ref{change of monoids}); this leads to the existence of log prismatic envelopes.

+We prove the Hodge-Tate comparison by reducing it to the non-log case treated in \cite{BS} by working with certain explicit complexes of log prismatic envelopes.
+So it is actually independent of the crystalline comparison in the log setting, while the original proof of the Hodge-Tate comparison in \cite{BS} uses the crystalline comparison\footnote{More direct proofs of the Hodge-Tate comparison are found later.}.
+The base change property is a simple corollary of the Hodge-Tate comparison as in the non-log case.

-We plan to study the Nygaard filtration, the isogeny property of Frobenius\footnote{See Remark \ref{Isogeny} for the case of log $q$-crystalline cohomology.}, and the de Rham comparison\footnote{ The de Rham comparison can be already proved in some cases by using the crystalline comparison and base change.
-Say $(A, I)=(W(k)[\![u]\!], E(u))$, then we take the ($\phi$-twisted) base change to the $p$-completed PD envelope $S$ of $(E(u))\subset W(k)[u]$, apply the crystalline comparison, and specialize the log crystalline cohomology from $S$ to $\cO_K$.} in a sequel through the derived log prismatic cohomology.
-For the \'etale comparison, we note that it should be possible to generalize the construction of $A_{\Inf}$-cohomology \cite{CK} to more general smooth log $p$-adic formal schemes.
-The comparison with log prismatic cohomology would provide the \'etale comparison in that case.
+We study the Nygaard filtration, the isogeny property of Frobenius\footnote{See Remark \ref{Isogeny} for the case of log $q$-crystalline cohomology.}, the de Rham comparison\footnote{ The de Rham comparison can be already proved in some cases by using the crystalline comparison and base change.
+Say $(A, I)=(W(k)[\![u]\!], E(u))$, then we take the ($\phi$-twisted) base change to the $p$-completed PD envelope $S$ of $(E(u))\subset W(k)[u]$, apply the crystalline comparison, and specialize the log crystalline cohomology from $S$ to $\cO_K$.}, and the \'etale comparison in a sequel \cite{Koshikawa-Yao} through the derived log prismatic cohomology.
+Let us also note that Diao-Yao has generalized the construction of $A_{\Inf}$-cohomology \cite{CK} to more general smooth log $p$-adic formal schemes.
+The comparison with the log prismatic cohomology would provide the \'etale comparison in that case too.